-We close the paper with a discussion of ways that supply chain public policies and private business practices can be improved.
+We discuss ways that supply chain public policies and private business practices can be improved.
 Key recommendations to improve job quality and boost innovation include:

 - Encourage collaborative relationships between lead firms and suppliers

 - Nurture productive eco-systems of firms, universities, communities, and unions

 - Promote the formation of supply chains in industries that advance national goals

 - More fairly share the benefits and risks of contingent work

 Explore the Equitable Growth network of experts around the country and get answers to today's most pressing questions!